jrutheiser/hugo-lithium-theme/README.md

 ## Content Types

-Lithium theme currently supports two content types.
+There are currently only two content types supported.

 ### Post